 Snap, Twitter, and Weibo do not break down their DAUs figures for the Asia Pacific region.

 Instead, Snap and Twitter lumped the data under the International region.

-Therefore, I am assuming that the Asia Pacific DAUs for Twitter and Snap may not be substantially significant.
+Therefore, I am assuming that the Asia Pacific DAUs for Twitter, Weibo, and Snap may not be substantially material.

 While Facebook’s DAU growth in other regions may have slowed down, it’s not the case in the Asia Pacific.

 As seen, Facebook’s DAUs growth rates in the Asia Pacific have continued to rise, albeit at slower rates in recent years.